A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

-Finally, let's remark on the situation when one of the operators whose scattering probability we want to compute is the identity operators.
-Once again, the leading wormhole is the double-trumpet geometry and the same cutting and the gluing rule explained above can be used to obtain the expectation value if we ignore the contribution of the matter partition function \cite{Saad:2019pqd}.
-The result is similar as the two point function case: \be |\<\varphi\>_{\beta}|^2=\int dE \rho(E) e^{-(\beta_L+\beta_R) E} \langle E|\mathcal{O}\mathcal{O}|E\rangle. \ee The saddle point discussion is almost identical with the two point function case, so we will not repeat that analysis here.
+Finally, let us remark on the situation when one of the operators whose scattering probability we want to compute is the identity operator.
+Once again, the leading wormhole is the double-trumpet geometry and the same cutting-and-gluing rule explained above can be used to obtain the expectation value if we ignore the contribution of the matter partition function \cite{Saad:2019pqd}.
+The result is similar to the two-point function case: \be |\<\varphi\>_{\beta}|^2=\int \mathrm{d}E \rho(E) e^{-(\beta_L+\beta_R) E} \langle E|\mathcal{O}^{\dagger}\mathcal{O}|E\rangle. \ee The saddle point discussion is almost identical with the two-point function case, so we will not repeat that analysis here.
 Again, to justify the assumption of neglecting the matter partition function, one needs to do the same analytic continuation of $\beta_{L,R} \rightarrow \beta_{L,R}\pm i T$.
-The only difference between this case and the two point function case is that the total boundary time evolution in this case is mostly Lorentzian, just like the situation of the spectrum form factor.
+The only difference between this case and the two-point function case is that the total boundary time evolution in this case is mostly Lorentzian, just as the situation of the spectrum form factor.